m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  * Have operations that need to happen in some kind of "block" or "context"? (e.g. a database transaction) Represent the operations as a value that you pass into a single method that does the open/close, so that you can't have a path where you forget to match them up.
   * At its simplest the value could just be a function (or a `Task` created using `Task.delay`) - in that case you have to be careful not to allow the context to escape (e.g. a file handle that will be closed at the end of the block)
    * Tentative: there is a [theoretical technique for avoiding this](https://apocalisp.wordpress.com/2010/07/02/higher-rank-polymorphism-in-scala/), but I don't think there's a practical library for it yet.
-  * If you want a more declarative/
- The free monad can give you a more lightweight way to represent your commands
+  * If you want a more declarative/introspectable/testable way to exrpess them The free monad can give you a more lightweight way to represent your commands

  * Proxies/interceptors should be avoided.